promised-ai/redpoll-website/content/blog/otacon-genomics.md

 # Plant breeding

-Modern plant breeding constantly contends with all of the above levels of novelty.
+Modern plant breeding constantly contends with all of these levels of novelty.

 In plant breeding, we have a portfolio of plants from which we choose pairs to breed in order to achieve some objective &mdash; usually to improve performance.
 In corn, we might wish to maximize grain yield.